Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 Luck controls shard targeting, Common Lootbox turns, bonus lootboxes, lucky activation, and lucky reward strength.

-## Live Status
+## Implementation Status

-All five Luck traits are live in current lootbox, shard, marketplace, crafting, and leveling flows.
+Boxes and Cards are connected to Common Lootbox openings.
+Chance and Bonus are connected to supported marketplace, crafting, and character-leveling actions.
+Shards is fully modelled, but becomes actionable when quest-completion shard rewards are connected.

 ## How To Read These Tables